peteroupc/peteroupc.github.io/randomfunc.md

 Feel free to send comments.
 They may help improve this page.
 In particular, corrections to any method given on this page are welcome.

 I acknowledge the commenters to the CodeProject version of this page, including George Swan, who referred me to the reservoir sampling method.

+<a id=Notes></a>
+## Notes

+ <sup id=Note1>(1)</sup> This number format describes B-bit signed integers with minimum value -2<sup>B-1</sup> and maximum value 2<sup>B-1</sup> - 1, where B is a positive even number of bits; examples include Java's `short`, `int`, and `long`, with 16, 32, and 64 bits, respectively.
+A _signed integer_ is an integer that can be positive, zero, or negative.
+In _two' s-complement form_, nonnegative numbers have the highest (most significant) bit set to zero, and negative numbers have that bit (and all bits beyond) set to one, and a negative number is stored in such form by decreasing its absolute value by 1 and swapping the bits of the resulting number.

 <a id=License></a>
 ## License